Today's Articles

 *Black Vaudeville history is celebrated on this date in c 1875.
 This was a Black performance community that came out of the movement and style of the American stage.

 The company, by this time known as "F. S. Wolcott's Original Rabbit's Foot Company" or "F. S. Wolcott’s Original Rabbit's Foot Minstrels," continued to perform its annual tours through the 1920s and 1930s, playing small towns during the week and bigger cities at weekends.
 The show provided a basis for the careers of many leading Black musicians and entertainers, including Butterbeans and Susie, Tim Moore, Big Joe Williams, Louis Jordan, George Guesnon, Leon "Pee Wee" Whittaker, Brownie McGhee, and Rufus Thomas.
 Wolcott remained its general manager and owner until he sold the company in 1950; records suggest that its last performance was in 1959.
 As vaudeville became more popular, the competition for “the showiest” act increased.
-As minstrelsy became less popular other types of movement were created and carried on to the Vaudeville stage.
+As minstrelsy became less popular, other types of movement were created and carried on to the Vaudeville stage.

 Dance was an entertainment piece accepted in almost every act slot on the bill for a Vaudeville show.
 Tap, a term coined with the Ziegfeld Follies in 1902, was a style that was often seen.
 It started before the Civil War by mimicking and mocking their white master's stiff movements.
 During that same time, ham boning was invented.
 Without drums, ham boning was a way of creating percussion-sounding beats with their chests and thighs.
 In the 1870s and 1880s, ham boning was mixed with clog-shoe dances and Irish jigs to create a tap.
 Vaudeville had seen two types of tap: buck-and-wing and four-four-time soft shoe.
 Buck-and-wing consisted of gliding, sliding, and stomping movements at high speeds.
 The wing was a portion in which, on a jump, feet would continue to dance in midair.
 The soft shoe was more relaxed and elegant.

 Black musicians and composers of the vaudeville era influenced American comedy, jazz, and Broadway musical theater.
 The popular music of the time was ragtime, consisting of the piano and banjo.
 Ragtime was developed from Black folk music.
 The tempo of Ragtime matched the pace of the Vaudevillian revue-type show.
-Thomas Greene Bethune, or “Blind Tom,” a piano-playing genius, would have been recognized as a child prodigy like Mozart if he was not born black.
+Thomas Greene Bethune, or “Blind Tom,” a piano-playing genius, would have been recognized as a child prodigy like Mozart had he not been born black.
 Tom composed 100 pieces and could play over 7,000.
-He was exploited by a slave owner John Bethune.
+He was exploited by a slave owner, John Bethune.
 For example, John lets Tom perform to make himself money.
 “Blind Tom” made $100,000 in 1866 and only received $3,000.
-John William Boone was a fellow blind pianist, a professional at fourteen, known as “Blind Boone.”
+John William Boone was a fellow blind pianist, a fourteen-year-old professional known as “Blind Boone.”
 John and Tom shared a piano ragtime style of “jig piano.”
 This consisted of the left hand playing the beat of the juba while the right hand played the fiddle and banjo melodies.
 This music portrayed slave dances, including beats created by the only instrument they were left with, their bodies.

 To become an Actor or Actress.